MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 * DLP policies apply to workspaces.
 Only workspaces hosted in Fabric or Premium capacities are supported.
 For more information, see [Microsoft Fabric concepts and licenses](../enterprise/licenses.md).

 * DLP evaluation workloads impact capacity.
-See [CPU metering for DLP policy evaluation](#cpu-metering-for-dlp-policy-evaluation) for more information.
+Currently, DLP for Fabric is available at no additional cost, but this is subject to change.
+Check this document and the Fabric blog for updates.

 * DLP policy templates aren't yet supported for Fabric DLP policies.
 When creating a DLP policy for Fabric, choose the "custom policy" option.